Microsoft/azure-docs.pt-pt/articles/spring-cloud/spring-cloud-quickstart.md

                    });
    ```

-4. No ficheiro *Startup.cs,* adicione uma `using` diretiva e código que utiliza a Descoberta do Serviço Steeltoe no final do `ConfigureServices` e `Configure` métodos:
+4. No ficheiro *.cs Arranque,* adicione uma `using` diretiva e código que utiliza a Descoberta do Serviço Steeltoe no final do `ConfigureServices` e `Configure` métodos:

    ```csharp
    using Steeltoe.Discovery.Client;